roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 ## Conclusion
 Due to project time constraints, we have been able to boil down on one location.
 But there are a lot more around the world.

-With the large amount of data, it can overwhelming to know where to start looking.
+With the large amount of data, it can over-whelming to know where to start looking.
 This model can be used to narrow down on potential risk locations.

 As an enhancement to the model, more datasets relating to weather information, airport staffing, last maintenance information could be collected, to find more insights and apply different models.